 Psaltery and psalterion (dulcimer): distinctions and evolution

 Top left is the psalterion as portrayed in Marin Mersenne’s Harmonie universelle, 1635.
 It lacks one detail we would now expect to see on a hammer dulcimer: the central bridge or bridges to divide the vibrating string length into separate pitches.
 Mersenne’s text describes the illustration in detail, including the two long bridges on either side and the small bourdon bridge (bottom left corner), stating that “the Psalterion may be made double or triple [in the pitches each course can play], by means of three or more crossing [transverse] bridges”, though his illustration doesn’t show it.
 The clear suggestion is that this is optional, and contemporaneous iconography confirms the variety in bridge numbers and placement he states.
-Since Mersenne’s psalterion has no central bridge, it has one pitch per course, confirmed by his illustrated pitches.
+Since Mersenne’s psalterion has no central bridge, it has one pitch per string, confirmed by his illustrated pitches.
 Mersenne’s commentary suggests that his psalterion illustration, shown double strung, labels only the fundamental notes of each course, and that the unlabelled string of each course was tuned “at the unison or at the Octave … [or] at the fifth, and at the fifteenth to augment the harmony.”

 The bottom row above shows three examples of dulcimers lacking a central bridge, confirming Mersenne’s undivided courses: from De mulieribus claris – On famous women – a 15th century French copy (BnF Français 599) of the work by Florentine author Giovanni Boccaccio, first published in 1374; from the Psalter of Henry VIII, c.
 1540-1541; and from the ‘concert tapestry’, c.
 1500, now in Cluny Museum.
 It may be that this was the original form of the psalterion or hammer dulcimer, essentially a hammered psaltery, with central bridges added later.
 Top right, from a Flemish altarpiece, c.
 1490, now in the Museu de Évora, Portugal, the first evidence of a major innovation: two bridges with a string arrangement that has triple courses crossing in two planes, which thereafter became a common feature, clearly distinguishing it organologically from the psaltery.